rashmikaslikar/ELT_pipeline/Task_B.md

 ![image info](images/task_b_pipeline.png)

 ### Airbyte open source
+Why Airbyte?
+Open source (Open source helps keep your IT organization from getting blocked because a particular capability isn't available from a vendor), Intuitive graphical UI, big portfolio of sources and destinations, create custom connectors with ease, unified monizoring and debugging enables prompt detection of issues.

 ### Extract and Load
 The first step in our data pipeline is to extract data from the source and load it into the appropriate destination.
 We're going to use the open-source tool [Airbyte](https://docs.airbyte.com/using-airbyte/getting-started/) v0.63.5 to create connections between our data sources and destinations.
 Airbyte enables creating pipelines that can be scaled, monitored etc